kweemstra/TEACH/README.md

     tornado=5.1.1 jupyter notebook ipywidgets numpy scipy numba pandas \
     gdal netcdf4 matplotlib basemap basemap-data-hires pillow obspy
 ```
+This may take a couple of minutes and will result is many other packages getting installed as conda takes care of package dependencies for you.

 ---
+**Step 4:**

+Test your environment:

+You should now be good-to-go.
+To verify this, please type jupyter-notebook in the Terminal.
+A browser window should open and you should be able to start a new Python 3 Notebook:

+If you got suck somewhere in the process above, I will either let you look over the shoulder of a colleague tomorrow or we will do some quick troubleshooting.

+---
+**Step 4:**

 *See you this Thursday,*